- Corporate Immigration

 The Temporary Skill Shortage (‘TSS’) 482 Visa Program replaced the previous 457 Work visa.
 The TSS 482 program is composed of three components, like the previous 457 program, the Business Sponsorship, which relates to the employer, the Nomination, which relates to the position, and the visa, which relates to the individual who will be employed.

 We can assist businesses of all sizes to obtain Business Sponsorship to enable sponsorship of skilled overseas workers where the business is unable to source suitable Australian employees.

 Our experience ranges across a broad range of industries, organisation types, sizes, from entry-level positions to the C-suite.
 Our clients include local start-ups, small and medium businesses and multinationals entering the Australian market or re-enforcing their long-term presence in the local market through the movement of executives to manage the local business.
 We understand the interplay of the complex immigration legislation, regulation, and policies and the practical impact on day-to-day business.

 We can assist with all aspects of the TSS – subclass 482 visa program from assessment to application, advice on the Business Sponsorship Obligations and how they apply to your organisation or any given situation, compliance, audit and internal policies.

 Employer Nominated Permanent Residency

-We can advise on the best avenue for staff to obtain permanent residency through the Employer Nomination Scheme or through the concessional Regional Skilled Migration Scheme in regional and rural areas.
+We can advise on the best avenue for staff to obtain permanent residency through the Employer Nomination Scheme (subclass 186 visa) or through the concessional Regional Skilled Migration Scheme in regional and rural areas.

 Labour Agreements are negotiated directly with the Department of Home Affairs.
 They enable employers to source skilled labour which falls outside the strict criteria of the 482 and 186 visas.
 Through a process of negotiation, it is possible to negotiate an agreement with concessions on specific elements such as occupation, English language ability, remuneration, or other factors.